mondo-mob/spring-boot-gae/README.md

 **Please note that this library is in an early stage and we cannot guarantee non-breaking changes just yet between releases.**

 ### Latest
-*This will be on maven cenral very soon*

 Maven
 ```
 <dependency>